 Electronic nicotine delivery systems (ENDS) are comprised of different devices that contain liquid nicotine.
-Their usage has surged since e-cigarettes were introduced in the US market in 2007.
+Their usage has surged since e-cigarettes (the most popular version) were introduced in the US market in 2007.
 Many are excited that they may be a safer alternative to cigarette smoking with fewer obnoxious effects on those surrounding the smoker.
 While the news is exciting, these devices are still fairly new and not fully tested.
 It is important to confirm that these devices are safer for the user and those around them, but this will take some time and research.

-E-cigarettes are battery-powered devices that are available in a range of sizes and shapes.
+ENDS are battery-powered devices that are available in a range of sizes and shapes.
 Some look just like real cigarettes, while other e-cigarettes, called vaporizers or vape pens, are designed to look more like pens.
 Other versions include e-pipes and e-cigars, which are designed to look like the real thing.
 Although this article focuses on the use of e-cigarettes, the concepts are similar for any ENDS device.

 In general, the devices are made up of:

 When the user inhales on the mouthpiece, this triggers the liquid to be heated, and the atomizer turns the liquid into a vapor.
 This vapor is then inhaled by the user, which feels like smoking a real cigarette.
 When the user exhales, the vapor quickly disappears.
 Vaporizers produce more clouds of vapor than e-cigarettes.

 There are many e-cigarette brands available to consumers—each with different combinations of nicotine and other chemicals.
 This variability causes controversy on how e-cigarettes should be regulated, if at all.
 Regulators, both in and out of the US markets, are looking at e-cigarettes' potential benefits and harms.

-The most obvious benefit to e-cigarettes is that it may help smokers stop smoking cigarettes.
-It is unique to all other current cessation programs because it allows people to continue smoking without inhaling thousands of harmful chemicals normally found in 1 burning cigarette.
+The most obvious benefit to e-cigarettes is that it may help smokers stop smoking real cigarettes.
+It is unique to all other current cessation programs because it allows people to continue smoking without inhaling thousands of harmful chemicals normally found in one burning cigarette.
 But, do e-cigarettes really help smokers quit?